-Composers have used many ways to create sounds and music that mimic the natural and mechanical worlds.
-Camille Saint-Saëns used pianos and other instruments to imitate about 14 animals in The Carnival of the Animals.
-Old-time fiddle tunes use the flexibility of the combined performer and violin to imitate chickens and other natural sounds.
-Luigi Russolo built "intonarumori" to produce a broad spectrum of modulated, rhythmic sounds that imitated machines.
-He also developed a graphical form of musical score to compose pieces for these devices.
-Others have produced music from time sequences of the natural world.
-A well-known example is Concret PH, which was created by splicing together short, random segments of tape recordings of burning charcoal.
+Composers have used many ways to create sounds and music that mimic the natural and me-28 chanical worlds.
+Camille Saint-Saëns used pianos and other instruments to imitate about 14 an-29 imals in The Carnival of the Animals.
+Old-time fiddle tunes use the flexibility of the combined 30 performer and violin to imitate chickens and other natural sounds.
+Luigi Russolo built "intonaru-31 mori" to produce a broad spectrum of modulated, rhythmic sounds that imitated machines.
+He 32 also developed a graphical form of musical score to compose pieces for these devices.
+Others 33 have produced music from time sequences of the natural world.
+A well-known example is Concret 34 PH, which was created by splicing together short, random segments of tape recordings of burning 35 charcoal.
+36

-Analog electronic synthesizers were the next step.
+Analog electronic synthesizers provided another path.
 In their early stages they were often used to produce sound effects.
-As analog synthesizers became more capable, such as the Moog machines, some used them to reproduce well-known musical pieces in electronic form (e.g., Switched-On Bach by Wendy Carlos, 1968) while others invented new types of music (the improvisations of Keith Emerson in the works of Emerson, Lake, and Palmer.)
+As analog synthesizers became more capable, such as the Moog modular synthesizer, some used them to reproduce well-known musical pieces in electronic form (e.g., Switched-On Bach by Wendy Carlos, 1968) while others invented new types of music (the improvisations of Keith Emerson in the works of Emerson, Lake, and Palmer.)

 Few, if any, of these techniques are examples of sonifying data.
 Sonification can be as simple as the shrieking of a smoke alarm or as complicated as converting multi-dimensional data to an audible signal.
 The incessant beeps and whistles of electronic vital sign monitors in hospitals are one example where the change in a sound signals a change in health of the patient.
 These use the 1-D structure of sound to convey information that conditions are both normal and alarming.
+Whistlers are an example of how scientists sonified radio frequency data to study the ionosphere.
+The interactions of lightning with the electrons in the magnetosphere are heard as descending tones lasting a few seconds.